Vasu (film): Plot

-After graduation, Vasu Venkatesh Daggubati runs a college canteen, and music school and teaches music for seven years to make his living.
-His father is an IPS officer and he wants Vasu to appear for Civil Services examinations to take up an IPS career.
-But Vasu has different plans for his future.
-He dreams of becoming a musician and a singer.
+After graduation, Vasu runs a college canteen and a music school and teaches music for seven years to make his living.
+His father Rao is an IPS officer and wants him to appear for Civil Services examinations to take up an IPS career, but Vasu has different plans for his future: he dreams of becoming a musician and a singer.

-One fine day, a young IPS officer Brahmaji comes to Vasu's place to seek the blessings of Vasu's father.
-He admits that Vasu's father is the source of inspiration for him to become an IPS officer.
-Vasu's father feels dejected and bad that his son does not heed his advice to give civil service exams.
-Meanwhile, Vasu spots a beautiful girl Divya Bhoomika Chawla on the street.
+One day, a young IPS officer Subramanyam comes to Vasu's place to seek the blessings of Rao.
+He admits that Rao is the source of inspiration for him to become an IPS officer.
+Vasu's father feels dejected that his son does not heed his advice to take civil service exams.
+Meanwhile, Vasu spots a beautiful girl Divya on the street.
 He plays every possible trick to woo her, but all his plans backfire and make him appear foolish in Divya's eyes.

-Vasu's father spots Vasu bashing up guys in the streets and asks him to leave the house and stay outside.
-Vasu leaves the house.
-Divya goes to Vasu's place along with her luggage when Vasu was about to leave the house.
-Later, Vasu learns that Divya is the daughter of Vasu's father's childhood friend.
-Vasu sees this as an opportunity to get close to Divya.
-He returns to his home and promises that he will not touch music again and concentrate only on his studies.
-But Vasu secretly pursues his musical ambitions.
+Rao spots his son bashing up men in the streets and asks him to leave the house and stay outside, to which he does.
+Divya goes to Vasu's place along with her luggage when Vasu is about to leave the house.
+Later, Vasu learns that Divya is the daughter of Vasu's father's childhood friend and sees this as an opportunity to get close to Divya.
+He returns to his home and promises that he will not touch music again and concentrate only on his studies, but he secretly pursues his musical ambitions.

 Vasu passes the preliminary auditions of the Music Talent search conducted by Sony Music Company.
-When Vasu's father spots the letter from Sony, he argues with his son and asks him to either be there in the house and study for IPS or leave home to pursue his dream of becoming a musician.
-Meanwhile, Divya falls in love with Vasu and vice versa, but they never express their feelings towards each other.
+When Rao spots the letter from Sony, he argues with his son and asks him to either be there in the house and study for IPS or leave home to pursue his dream of becoming a musician.
+Meanwhile, both Vasu and Divya fall in love with each other, but they never express their feelings towards each other.
 Vasu's sister loves Divya's brother, and it is okayed by the parents of both parties.
-It is also revealed that Divya already okayed a guy called Manohar by looking at his photograph (this is much before she met Vasu).
+It is also revealed that Divya already okayed a man named Manohar by looking at his photograph (this is much before she met Vasu).

 Vasu is on the stage to prove himself as a singer and musician in the final auditions of Sony Talent Search.
 Divya and Manohar are to marry on the same day, and Vasu's sister is to marry Divya's brother.
 Vasu wins the prize at the audition and sits in a park mourning his heartbreak.
-Then, his father and sister arrive and his father apologizes for his opinion of Vasu's career.
+Then, his father and sister arrive, and his father apologizes for his opinion of Vasu's career.
 It is revealed then that Divya did not marry that day along with Vasu's sister as she loved Vasu.
 In the end, the lovers unite, and the two couples' marriages are rescheduled.